Tabhi109/Contact-book/README.md

 ## Features

-- Add new contacts with name, phone number, and email address
+- Add new contacts with name, phone number
 - Search for contacts by name
-- View a list of all contacts

 ## Technologies Used